one happy family

 In the 1930's a group of people tried to colonize Santiago Island

-landing at James Bay and explored the coastal area of Puerta Egas.
-The many tidal pools in dark black lava create a special
+at James Bay and explored the coastal area of Puerta Egas.
+The many tidal pools in dark black lava create a special environment

-environment for wildlife.
-The Sally Lightfoots love it.
+for wildlife.
+In particular the colorful Sally Lightfoots seem to love it.

 the beach at Puerta Egas